andrewnomai/School_District_Analysis/README.md

 ![PyCitySchools_Challenge_SizeSummary](https://user-images.githubusercontent.com/107603065/179454422-1bcc5c29-1ca5-4091-a5cd-5d8c05a83489.png)

-The data within the dataset did not change due to the discrepency among the data not being included in this set to alter or cause any difference in the anaylsis.
+The data within the dataset did not change due to the discrepency among the data in this set to alter or cause any significant difference in the anaylsis.

 ##### Scores by Type